eduardo-vidals/Algorithms-Part-I/Week_05.Kd-Trees/README.md

 # Kd-Trees
-This is my solution to the Kd-Trees assignment
+This is my solution to the Kd-Trees assignment.

 ## Summary
 2D-trees have numerous applications, ranging from classifying astronomical objects to computer animation to speeding up neural networks to mining data to image retrieval.